The monodromy groups of lisse sheaves and overconvergent $F$-isocrystals: Notation and conventions

-For every $\ell\neq p$ we have a category $\LS(X,\Qlbar)$ of \textit{lisse $\Qlbar$-sheaves} over $X$, that is the $2$-colimit of the categories $\LS(X,\El)$ of \textit{lisse $\El$-sheaves}, where $\El$ varies among the finite extensions of $\Ql$ in $\Qlbar$.
-If $X_0$ is not geometrically connected over $\Fq$ then these categories are not Tannakian (the unit objects have too many endomorphisms).
+For every $\ell\neq p$ we have a category $\LS(X,\Qlbar)$ of \textit{lisse $\Qlbar$-sheaves} over $X$, that is the $2$-colimit of the categories $\LS(X,\El)$ of \textit{lisse $\El$-sheaves}, where $\El$ varies among the finite extensions of $\Ql$ in $\Qlbar$ (see \cite[§1.1.1]{Weil2} for more details).
+If $X_0$ is not geometrically connected over $\Fq$ these categories are not Tannakian (the unit object has too many endomorphisms).
 If $x$ is a geometric point of $X_0$, we denote by $X^{(x)}$ the connected component of $X$ containing $x$.
-The categories $\LS(X^{(x)},\El)$ and $\LS(X^{(x)},\Qlbar)$ are then always neutral Tannakian categories.
+The categories $\LS(X^{(x)},\El)$ and $\LS(X^{(x)},\Qlbar)$ are neutral Tannakian categories.